-The Newtown Home Owners Association water system serves a population of approximately 90 people.
-The supply is from a mine-spring and a well.
+The Creekwood Apartments water system serves a population of approximately 85 people.
+The supply is from a single well.
 Coal mine areas consist of areas of deep mining of coal and will function as a ground water drain for all permeable rocks above it.
 Therefore mines may store a large quantity of water or may deplete surrounding ground water for an entire area if the mine is draining freely.

 An interim circular radius for your source was calculated based on population and rates of water usage for your facility.
 These range from a minimum of 500 feet to a maximum of 2000 feet.
-The radius for Newtown Home Owners Association is 2,000 feet and covers an estimated land area of approximately 288 acres that contributes water to the mine-spring and well.
-The delineated circular radiuses for the mine-spring and well are depicted in the attached map as the Source Water Protection Area.
+The radius for Well 1 is 2,000 feet and covers an estimated land area of approximately 288 acres that contributes water to the well.
+The delineated circular radius for the well is depicted in the attached map as the Source Water Protection Area.